How to Reseal Your Hatch in Your Caravan

 2. Pop open the rivets on the corner stakes of the hatch (located just below the hatch cover on most common hatches such as those by 4 Seasons).
 There should be 8 in all, 2 on each vertical face.

-3. Remove all fly screens and disconnect any other paraphernalia that may be connected to the hatch.
+3. Remove all fly screens and disconnect any other equipment that may be connected to the hatch.

 4. Lift the hatch cover up and away, from where you’re standing inside your caravan.
 Remove the flaps as well.